delendum-xyz/delendum.xyz/_posts/2022-08-05-efficient-signatures.md

 If we wish to ensure that z is in canonical form, we must also check that z &lt; m.
 However, we can always allow non-canonical encodings when doing intermediate calculations, and canonicalize as a final step.

 Now, since our constraints are over F_p, we cannot directly check a constraint like x * y - z - k * m = 0 over the integers; we can only check that it holds mod p.
 However, by range checking z and k, we can come up with bounds on the constraint.
-If we can show that a constraint c is bounded such that |c| &lt; p, then wrap-around is impossible, so checking that it holds over F_p is equivalent to checking that it holds over the integers.
+If we can show that a constraint c is bounded such that abs(c) &lt; p, then wrap-around is impossible, so checking that it holds over F_p is equivalent to checking that it holds over the integers.

 For example, suppose m = 2^16.
 Suppose we check that z &lt; 2^16 and m &lt; 2^16, and suppose x and y are previous outputs, so we already know that they are in this range.
-Then one can easily show |x * y - z - k * m| &lt; 2^32.
+Then one can easily show abs(x * y - z - k * m) &lt; 2^32.
 If p is at least 32 bits, then our constraint cannot wrap around, so it suffices to check the constraint over F_p.

 ## Bignum techniques

 In practice, m is often around the same size as p, if not larger.
-Thus we cannot check x * y - z - k * m = 0 directly, as this constraint would fail the |c| &lt; p property.
+Thus we cannot check x * y - z - k * m = 0 directly, as this constraint would fail the abs(c) &lt; p property.
 To maintain small bounds on our constraints, we must turn to bignum techniques.
 In particular, we encode x as (x_1, …, x_n) and y as (y_1, …, y_n), where each x_i and y_i has a small size, say 16 bits.

 If we were to multiply x * y using grade school multiplication, we would compute each intermediate product x_i * y_j, then split each product into two digits.
 We would then organize these intermediate product halves by their weight, and add them up in a column-wise manner, splitting off carry digits as we go so they can be propagated to the next column.